 Risk of stroke is reduced by drinking alcoholic beverages in moderation.
-They can be wine, spirits or beer.
+They can be wine, distilled spirits (liquor) or beer.
 This is the finding of a systematic review of 26 studies.
-They were both cohort and case-control investigations.
+They were both cohort and case-control studies

 II.
 Reduce Risk